 "The bottom line is, if there are intelligent civilizations out there, they pretty much have to have figured out how to grow in a sustainable way," Haqq-Misra pointed out.
 "We're not doing that, and [other civilizations] might make some moral judgment on how we're managing our resources."

-This article was provided by Life's Little Mysteries, a sister site to SPACE.com.
+This article was provided by Life's Little Mysteries, a sister site to Live Science.
 Follow Life's Little Mysteries on Twitter @llmysteries, then join us on Facebook.
 Follow Natalie Wolchover on Twitter @nattyover.